Building RedwoodJS E-commerce Apps with Shopify and StepZen

 Transcript

 [00:00:02.00] - Anthony Campolo All right.
-Says we are live.
+It says we are live.
 Thank you for joining us.
-This is Stepzen, the Stepzen Friday moment of Zen.
-We had some sort of saying in the Twitter, but I forget what it was.
-Yeah, this is the stream that Lucia and I are going to do, building out some cool redwood graphql jamstacky kind of stuff.
-But before we get into what we're going to be building and stuff like that, let's first introduce ourselves, say who we are, so if anyone watching out there can get a feel for who we are and how we got involved in Stepzen.
+This is StepZen, the StepZen Friday, or Friday Moment of Zen.
+We had some sort of saying on Twitter, but I forget what it was.
+This is the stream that Lucia and I are going to do, building out some cool Redwood GraphQL JAMstack-y kind of stuff.
+But before we get into what we're going to be building and stuff like that, let's first introduce ourselves and say who we are, so if anyone watching out there can get a feel for who we are and how we got involved in StepZen.

 [00:01:21.26] - Lucia Cerchie Yeah.
 Pair programming definition.

-[00:01:26.03] - Anthony Campolo Yeah.
-So Lucia will be driving and I'll be navigating for this because I'll be navigating the app that I built and I'll be walking her through how to.
-How to build it.
-Do a little Cody.
-Little Cody things, as Kim Adeline says.
+Yeah.
+So Lucia will be driving and I'll be navigating for this, because I'll be navigating the app that I built and I'll be walking her through how to build it.
+So yeah, do a little codey, little codey things, as Kim [unclear] says.
 Cool.
-So to get us started, you can go ahead and also minimize your screen.
-That's got streamyard in the background.
-You're going to want to grab that git tab that was in it, though, at some point.
-Just think.
-I'm thinking steps ahead here.
+So to get us started, you can go ahead and also minimize your screen that's got StreamYard in the background.
+You're going to want to grab that Git tab that was in it, though, at some point.
+Just thinking steps ahead here.
 Cool.
-The first thing we're going to do is we're just going to generate a very basic redwood application.
-And the way we do this is with the command yarn, space, create.
+The first thing we're going to do is generate a very basic Redwood application.
+And the way we do this is with the command yarn create.
 Yeah, sorry.
-Oh, you already got.
+Oh, you already got it.
 Oh, yeah.
 Yep.
 Cool.
 Yeah.
 So do you have, like, the snippets saved somewhere?
-Oh, you're pulling them off screen.
-Because you have two.
-You have two another screen, right?
+Oh, you're pulling them off screen because you have another screen, right?

 [00:02:24.23] - Lucia Cerchie Yeah.
 This is just from an old copy paste.

-[00:02:29.02] - Anthony Campolo So what's going to happen here is that we're going to be just generating a blank redwood application.
-So why don't I first have explained what redwood is?
-Because I'm actually on the RedwoodJS Core team and it's open source JavaScript framework for React and GraphQL and it's about building Full Stack applications especially.
-So Full Stack meaning that you have your front end view and your database layer and some kind of intermediary that lets the two of them talk to each other and that your whole project is contained in one place.
-That's really the idea of Redwood js.
-I know, Lucia, you've got poked around a little bit in Redwood, but you haven't dove into a ton.
+[00:02:29.02] - Anthony Campolo So what's going to happen here is that we're going to be generating a blank Redwood application.
+So why don't I first explain what Redwood is?
+Because I'm actually on the RedwoodJS core team, and it's an open source JavaScript framework for React and GraphQL, and it's about building full-stack applications especially.
+So full stack meaning that you have your front-end view and your database layer and some kind of intermediary that lets the two of them talk to each other, and your whole project is contained in one place.
+That's really the idea of RedwoodJS.
+I know, Lucia, you've poked around a little bit in Redwood, but you haven't dove into it a ton.
 So I'll be curious, what's your current take on Redwood?

-[00:03:12.29] - Lucia Cerchie Yeah, it's amazing to me how quickly you can build a Full Stack application with it.
+[00:03:12.29] - Lucia Cerchie Yeah, it's amazing to me how quickly you can build a full-stack application with it.
 We are done right now in 30 seconds.
-It reminds me a bit of other front end application generators, except that you've got your back end all spun up for you.
+It reminds me a bit of other front-end application generators, except that you've got your back end all spun up for you.

 [00:04:37.29] - Anthony Campolo So that's kind of like that high level elevator pitch of what RedwoodJS is, right?